COMP233 Internet Applications

 The course will make extensive use of Moodle for dissemination of lecture notes, assessment details, course announcements, question answering and so on.
 Some assessment submission will be supported in Moodle.

 Linux based systems in laboratories located in R Block.
-Students will utilise the Apache web server, Firefox browser, Exchanger XML Developer and other appropriate software
+Students will utilise the Apache web server, Firefox browser and other appropriate software

 Mainly practically oriented, with a written test during a timetabled lecture slot.
-All practical work is individual (ie the work of one student only).
+The first two practical assessments are individual and the second two involve group work.

 Internal assessment/final examination ratio 1:0